 Though the case remains unsolved, it's not necessarily for a lack of physical evidence.

-The damage to the car was significant, leaving behind fragments and pieces at the scene near the intersection of Calumet Avenue and Harrison Place, Hobart Detective Kyle Kozubal said.
+The damage to the car was significant, leaving behind fragments and pieces at the scene near the intersection of Calumet Avenue and Harrison Place, Dyer Detective Kyle Kozubal said.